roman-milk/roman-milk.github.io/diary-of-secry-slut-TalkMan.md

  "Pfew, can you imagine how awkward that would have been if you didn't..." she cracked a smile as she opened the coke and took a sip.
 She could tell from the expression on my face that I didn't know what to say or do.

  "Look, I know my dad is getting his knob polished by Becky in the next room, he'll probably fuck her too...
 I have an understanding with Becky that she... well, does me when my dad's finished with her.
 You see, he doesn't know that I know, and Becky pretends that she doesn't know that I know... and we all keep quiet in order not to complicate relations between your business and my dad's multi-million dollar oil company, if you get my drift.
-Report_Story #2